openclaw agents

 Options: --workspace <dir>, --model <id>, --agent-dir <dir>, --bind <channel[:accountId]> (repeatable), --non-interactive, --json.

 api_keyand statictokenprofiles) unless a credential opts out withcopyToAgents: false; OAuth refresh-token profiles are not copied unless a provider opts in withcopyToAgents: true.
-Without a copy, OAuth stays available only through read-through inheritance from the realmainagent store.
-If the configured default agent is notmain, sign in separately for OAuth profiles on the new agent.
+Without a copy, OAuth stays available through the shared auth base.
+If the configured default agent has its own local OAuth profile, sign in separately for the new agent.

 agents bindings